-ORDA, as the Agency responsible for undertaking the actions in this 20187 UMP Amendment/DGEIS, completed a New York State Environmental Quality Review Act (SEQRA) Full Environmental Assessment Form (FEAF)Parts 1, 2, and 3 (See Appendix 1).
+ORDA, as the Agency responsible for undertaking the actions in this 2018 UMP Amendment/FGEIS, completed a New York State Environmental Quality Review Act (SEQRA) Full Environmental Assessment Form (FEAF)Parts 1, 2, and 3 (See Appendix 1).
 Based on the analysis in Part 3 of the FEAF, ORDA determined that the Project may result in one or more significant adverse impacts on the environment and this Environmental Impact Statement (EIS) must be prepared to further assess the impacts and possible mitigation and to explore alternatives to avoid or reduce these impacts.

 The SEQRA aspects of this document are presented as a Generic Environmental Impact Statement (GEIS).
 A Generic EIS may be used to assess the environmental effects of a sequence of actions contemplated by a single agency or an entire program or plan having wide application (6NYCRR 617.10(a)(2) and (4)).
 They differ from a site specific EIS in that it applies to a group of common and related activities which have similar or related impacts.
 It is the intent of this GEIS to provide sufficient, site-specific information for all aspects of this UMP Amendment.
-In conformance with SEQRA, these related actions are being considered in this DFGEIS.
+In conformance with SEQRA, these related actions are being considered in this FGEIS.
 No additional SEQRA analyses are anticipated to be required for any management action in this UMP, provided that such actions are carried out in accordance with the recommendations of this document.
 Conceptual actions are subject to future SEQRA analyses should they be pursued in the future.

-A preliminary version of theis UMP Draft Amendment/DGEIS was provided to NYSDEC and to the APA for their review on December 8, 2017.
+A preliminary version of the UMP Draft Amendment/DGEIS was provided to NYSDEC and to the APA for their review on December 8, 2017.
 Comments from these agencies were received by ORDA, and ORDA revised the preliminary document accordingly.
-ORDA then declared thatis document to be complete for public review on January 3, 2018.
-Notice of ORDA's acceptance of the DGEIS, establishment of the public comment period, and directions for accessing thisat document were published in the January 10, 2018 issue of the Environmental Notice Bulletin.
-The Public Draft UMP Amendment/DGEIS was presented to the NYS APA at their January 11, 2018 Agency meeting.
+ORDA then declared that document to be complete for public review on January 3, 2018.
+Notice of ORDA's acceptance of the DGEIS, establishment of the public comment period, and directions for accessing the Public Draft UMP Amendment/DGEIS were published in the January 10, 2018 issue of the Environmental Notice Bulletin.
+The Public Draft UMP Amendment/DGEIS was presented to the APA at their January 11, 2018 Agency meeting.

-Theis Draft 20178 UMP- Amendment/DGEIS iswas open for public comment until February 9, 2018 including a SEQRA public hearing scheduled forheld at 7:00 PM on January 24, 2018 at the Gore Mountain Base Lodge.
+The Draft 2018 UMP Amendment/DGEIS was open for public comment until February 9, 2018 including a SEQRA public hearing held at 7:00 PM on January 24, 2018 at the Gore Mountain Base Lodge.
 Responses were prepared to comments received at the public hearing and to written comments submitted during the public comment period.
 A transcript of the public hearing, copies of written comments and responses to comments are included in this FGEIS.
 Also included in this FGEIS is an errata section that summarizes the changes that were made to the DGEIS when preparing this FGEIS.
+ORDA, as the SEQRA Lead Agency, accepted this FEIS on April 25, 2018.